Introduction

 - Continue adding compost and improving soil structure

-March – Sowing Begins in Earnest
+March – Let the Sowing Begin!

 In a UK allotment calendar, March marks the start of the main sowing season.